The Adventures of Sharkboy and Lavagirl poster

 The inciting incident occurs at 11 minutes when Sharkboy and Lavagirl appear in real life during a storm and crash through Max's bedroom window.
 They tell him Planet Drool is in danger and only he can save it.
 The imaginary has become real..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Max makes the choice to leave Earth with Sharkboy and Lavagirl.
+This illustrates the protagonist's commitment to Max makes the choice to leave Earth with Sharkboy and Lavagirl.
 They travel via shark rocket to Planet Drool, leaving the ordinary world behind.
 Max commits to the adventure and enters the dream world he created., moving from reaction to action.

 The Collapse moment at 67 minutes (72% through) represents the emotional nadir.
 Here, Lavagirl dies/burns out sacrificing herself to save Max and Sharkboy from the darkness.
 Max holds her fading form.
 A literal death of the character who represents passion, belief, and love.
-Max's worst fear is realized - his dreams have killed someone., illustrates the protagonist at their lowest point.
+Max's worst fear is realized - his dreams have killed someone., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 78% of the runtime.
 Max realizes he has the power to dream a better dream.
 He understands that he must use his imagination not for escape but for creation and hope.
 He chooses to believe in himself and dream Lavagirl back to life, transforming her into a new, more powerful form., demonstrating the transformation achieved throughout the journey.